adityapawar0703/ChatConnect/README.md

 ### 💡 What Makes ChatConnect Different?

 > 🌍 **Break the communication barrier!**
-ChatConnect lets you connect with people around the world **without language limitations** — thanks to real-time voice and text translation (coming soon).
+ChatConnect lets you connect with people around the world **without language limitations** — thanks to real-time text translation (coming soon).
 Make friends, share ideas, build something meaningful together — or just talk and reduce your loneliness.
+💬 If no real user is available, an AI bot will join your chat so you can keep the conversation going.

 ---